credpath/credpath.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied economist and PhD Candidate at UC San Diego.
-I use modern econometric methods to answer policy-relevant, thought-provoking questions.
-My research to date studies focuses on the economics of couple formation and marriage, and the economics of crime and policing.
+My current research focuses on the economics of couple formation and marriage, and the economics of crime and policing.
 My primary fields of interest are Labor Ecoomics and Law & Economics.
-My secondary fields are Health, Education, Public Economics, and Political Economy.
+My secondary fields are Health, Education, and Welfare, Public Economics, and Political Economy.